Frequently Asked Questions

-Who is Senior Services of Illinois, Inc. (SSI)?
+Who are Senior Services of Illinois

-- Founded in 2011, Senior Services of Illinois, Inc. (SSI), is an independent, authorized Exclusive General Agent for Blue Cross and Blue Shield of Illinois
+Founded in 2011, Senior Services of Illinois, Inc. (SSI), is an Independent, Authorized, Exclusive General Agent for Blue Cross and Blue Shield of Illinois.

-Currently, how many employees does SSI of Illinois have?
+Currently, how many Employees does SSI have?

 What is Individual Health Insurance?

-- Individual Health insurance is a policy option that an individual or family can apply for should group coverage through an employer not be an option.
+Individual Health insurance is a policy option that an individual or family can apply for should group coverage through an employer not be an option.

 What is the difference between individual and group health insurance?